gleicher/gleicher.github.io/content/_index.md

 I have some pages with various [Advice]({{< relref "pages/Advice" >}}) I generally give to students.
 This includes the format for [status reports]({{< relref "pages/Advice/statusreports" >}}), what I'd like to see in [Prelims and Theses]({{< relref "pages/Advice/prelimsandthesis.md" >}}), my [grad school FAQ]({{< relref "gradschoolfaq" >}}), or my [advice on how to give a talk]({{< relref "pages/Advice/talks.md" >}}).

 You might be interested in my [grad school FAQ]({{< relref "gradschoolfaq" >}}).
 Come and talk to me if you're interested in data visualization, robotics, computer graphics or related topics.
-If you are an undergrad and looking to work on a project, please see {{% link "undergrad-research" %}}
+If you are an undergrad and looking to work on a project, please see {{% link "undergrad-research" %}}.
+If you are asking about a reference letter, please see {{% link "no-dwic" %}}.

 If you're interested in joining our group, come talk to me!
 If you aren't a student at Wisconsin yet, please look at my [grad school FAQ]({{< relref "gradschoolfaq" >}}), particularly the last few questions.